Muhammad-Adil-arch/Weather-App/README.md

 # Weather-App
 This a simple weather application created in Vue js.
-This application shows the use of Vue cli 3 components and API calls.
+This application shows the use of Vue cli and components..
 This tells the current weather condition of a place(city,country)

 # Requirements